What is a B2B Pricing Strategy?

 - What Are Some Examples of Common Pricing Strategies?

-- How Do Common Pricing Strategies Create Challenges for B2B Businesses?
+- How Do Traditional Pricing Strategies Create Challenges for B2B Businesses?

 - What Are Some Examples of Modern B2B Pricing Strategies?